vmchale/jacinda/doc/guide.md

 ### Map

 Suppose we wish to count the lines in a file.
-We have nearly all the tools to do
-so:

 ```
 (+)|0 {|1}